P-RajaRamesh/MCP-Server/README.md

 ## 🛠 Installation

 Ensure you have *uv* installed.
 If not, install it first:
-Make sure you install the pip in closed environment
+Make sure you install the python env in closed environment
 ```
 pip install uv
 ```